tim37021/NANA_VULKAN/README.md

 3. Create vulkan surface for windows with vkCreateWin32SurfaceKHR.
 Pass nana::form::native_handle() to HWND parameter. for C++ wrapper vk::Instance::createWin32SurfaceKHR.
 4. Move you render stuff to other thread.(It will save your time..)
 Nana will block on nana::exec call.
 Or you can use draw_through event.
 Please refer to OpenGL example in this article https://sourceforge.net/p/nanapro/blog/2015/01/tour-of-nana-10/

 Currently c++ demo is finish.
-I will finish C version demo soon :-)
+I will finish C version demo soon :-) Note that include/lib path must be change to build the project.

 I've marked and comment on every important code. simply search "**MODIFIED BY TIM**"